 Chief's Journal Club: Monthly conference covering landmark articles and guidelines and the evidence behind day to day practices on the wards and in clinics.
 We will also review current medical events and important new journal publications.

-Clinicopathologic Conference (CPC): Noon, second Monday of each quarter
+Clinicopathologic Conference (CPC): Noon, quarterly

-Patient Safety Conference: Noon, fourth Tuesday of each month
+Patient Safety Conference: Noon, quarterly

 Ethics Conference for PGY2 and PGY3 residents: Noon, third Wednesday of each month; lunch provided